Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 "Beautiful!"
 I thought, "Even arguably true.".

-Having said that, the only issue I have with using those descriptors is they're overly charged with meaning, interpretation, and significance.
-They evoke an already always listening in people which makes it harder for them to actually hear the conversation for transformation.
-While I get what they refer to in designating the conversation for transformation as holy and sacred, I personally stay clear of those descriptors in my own Conversations For Transformation with people.
+Having said that, I myself do have a concern with deploying those descriptors: they're overly charged with meaning, interpretation, and significance.
+In spite of our best intentions, they evoke an already always listening in people which makes it harder for them to actually hear the conversation for transformation.
+While I appreciate what they refer to in designating the conversation for transformation as holy and sacred, I personally stay clear of those descriptors in my own Conversations For Transformation with people.

 Now ... the other side of this coin is: it's all holy and sacred.
 There's nothing in this world that isn't holy and sacred.
-Holy and sacred, as seen on the high road to enlightenment, is really just normal.
-Furthermore, on the high road to enlightenment, a state of being without ego is touted as an ultimate state.
-I assert being without ego is ultimate ego.
+Holy and sacred, as seen on the high road to enlightenment, is really just ordinary.
+Look: on the high road to enlightenment, a state of being without ego is touted as an ultimate state ie a holy and sacred state.
+No, having an ego is ordinary.
+Having an ego and being responsible for having an ego, is extra-ordinary.
+I assert aspiring to be without ego is ultimate ego.

-In both these regards, I prefer Werner's slightly irreverent notion of "dogshit" reality.
+I love Werner's irreverent notion of "dogshit" reality.
 You don't have to ask me to explain what "dogshit" reality is.
-Think of a self-proclaimed wise man thinking he's made it, when suddenly he steps in dogshit.
+Think of a self‑proclaimed wise man thinking he's made it spiritually, when not watching, he steps in dogshit.
 You have to be something of a rogue to appreciate it.
-In order to avoid the trappings of the already always listening when it comes to the holiness and the sacredness of the conversation for transformation, you have to choose the low road to enlightenment rather than the high road.
+In order to avoid the trappings of the already always listening when it comes to the holiness and the sacredness of the conversation for transformation, you're pragmatic to choose the low road to enlightenment rather than the high road.
 The irreverence of the low road to enlightenment pokes fun at even our most precious beliefs and practices.
 It has to.
-It has to consider even our most precious beliefs and practices may just be already always listening - unexamined deadening positions and beliefs even though they may be cherished unexamined deadening positions and beliefs.
+It has to consider even our most precious beliefs and practices may just be unconscious machinery - unexamined deadening positions and beliefs albeit cherished unexamined deadening positions and beliefs.

-On the high road to enlightenment, I'm enlightened as long as I believe in enlightenment.
+On the high road to enlightenment, I'm enlightened as long as I believe in enlightenment, and as long as I follow the practices touted to lead to enlightenment.
 On the low road to enlightenment, I'm enlightened as long as I speak enlightenment.

 There's nothing wrong with the high road to enlightenment.
-I love its piety, sanctimoniousness, reverence, respect, joy, and beauty ...
+I love its piety, its sanctimoniousness, its reverence, its respect, its joy, and its beauty ...
 AND ...
-I question how effective it really is, given peoples' already always listening.
+I question how effective it really is, given peoples' already always listening, and given our propensity to add significance where there's none.

-When the holy and sacred conversation for transformation, ceases to be effective because over the years people, with their best intentions foremost, have starched it with meaning, interpretation, and significance and thereby reduced it to jargon in the already always listening, then it's time to reinvigorate its vocabulary and to bring forth who we really are in its delivery.
+When the holy and sacred conversation for transformation ceases to be effective because over the years people, with their best intentions foremost, have starched it with meaning, interpretation, and significance and thereby reduced it to jargon, then it's time to reinvigorate its vocabulary and to bring forth who we really are in its delivery.
+Thank you, and I'll take the low road.

 Communication Promise E-Mail | Home